Raí: International career

 Raí gained the first of his 49 caps for Brazil in 1987, whilst at São Paulo, being selected to that year's Copa América in Argentina, playing twice – including in the 0–4 group stage loss against Chile – in an eventual group stage exit.
 His debut occurred on 19 May at the Rous Cup, playing 15 minutes in a 1–1 draw against England.

 Raí was picked by coach Carlos Alberto Parreira for his 1994 FIFA World Cup squad.
 He captained the team in the group stage and scored a penalty in the first match, a 2–0 win against Russia, after Romário was brought down in the box.
 Raí was subsequently dropped from the first team in the knockout stages, with Dunga taking over the captaincy.
-He was used as a substitute against the Netherlands (quarterfinals, ten minutes) and Sweden (semifinal, 45 minutes) as the national team went on to win the tournament.
+He was used as a substitute against the Netherlands (quarterfinals, ten minutes) and Sweden (semifinal, 45 minutes) as the Seleção went on to win the tournament.

 Personal life

-Raí's older brother, Sócrates, was also a footballer and an attacking midfielder.
-He too represented Botafogo de São Paulo in his career, and was also a longtime Brazilian international.
+After retiring, Raí became a social activist, being involved in two separate philanthropic organisations.

-After retiring, Raí became a social activist and justice campaigner, being involved in two separate philanthropic organisations.
+In the early 2000s, Raí made a cameo appearance in the TV Globo telenovela Laços de Família.
+He played his own role as an ex-footballer who meets one of the programme's characters (Ciça Soriano, played by actress Júlia Feldens) as she is flying to New York.